Re-Skill Saskatchewan Training Subsidy

 grant_single_labels|admissibility

-- Employers must be private or not-for-profit sector organizations.
+- Must be a private or not-for-profit sector employer.

-- Publicly funded organizations such as health regions, post-secondary training institutions, public libraries, municipalities, and school divisions are not eligible.
+- Publicly funded organizations such as health regions, post-secondary training institutions, public libraries, municipalities, and school divisions were not eligible.

 grant_eligibility_criteria|who_can_apply